nate3323/nate3323/README.md

 # Welcome to my Github Page
 Hi, I'm David Nathan Cornelison, Nathan for short.
-I'm a Software Developer who has worked on a variety of projects and am actively searching for employment opportunities.
+I'm a Software Engineer who has worked on a variety of projects and am actively searching for employment opportunities.
 I have experience working in multiple contexts, including as a software developer, technical writer, data analyst, and data trainer.
-I am actively working on a Unity project, Catpocalypse.
+I am actively working on a personal Unity project, Catpocalypse.
 The current build version is available for playtesting at the link below.

 Tech Environments and skills I am familiar with:
+- Front End (React, TypeScript, Next.js, JavaScript, HTML/CSS)
+- Data Analysis (Python,  pandas, Numpy, MySQL, SQL)
 - .Net Environments (C#, .Net, Visual Studio)
 - Java Enivronments (Java, JUnit, Intellij, Jenkins, Eclipse)
-- Unreal Engine 4/5 (C++, Blueprints, Visual Studio)
-- Data Analysis (Python,  pandas, Numpy, MySQL, SQL)

 For employment inquiries or playtest feedback, I can be reached at ncornelison24@gmail.com.